anibalbezerra/OpticalProperties_scrapping/README.md

 Data Saving:

-7.Saves the interpolated data to a file named nk_<material>.dat using save_data.
+7. Saves the interpolated data to a file named nk_<material>.dat using save_data.

 ### Notes: